brandock/Open-Energy-Monitor-LoRa-Bridge/README.md

 I did this using three Moteinos.

-Moteino 1: RFM69 radio receiving packets and repeating them via serial, similar to the receiver used with the Pi Gateway (or in this case, more similar to RFM69Pi from OEM).<br>
+**Moteino 1**: RFM69 radio receiving packets and repeating them via serial, similar to the receiver used with the Pi Gateway (or in this case, more similar to RFM69Pi from OEM).<br>
-Moteino 2: LoRa radio.
+**Moteino 2**: LoRa radio.
 Listens to serial packets and repeats them via the radio.<br>
-Moteino 3: LoRa radio.
+**Moteino 3**: LoRa radio.
 Receives packets via LoRa and repeats them via serial.
 Essentially an RFM2Pi.<br>

 I found it easiest to wire the serial connection between Moteino 1 and Moteino 2 by flipping the former belly-up (radio side up).
 I used right angle headers and some protoboard.

 There are three sketches needed.

-Moteino 1: RFM69Pi2Serial.
+Moteino 1: **RFM69Pi2Serial**.
 RFM69Pi receiver to serial.
 I used the RFM69Pi firmware sketch and modified the serial baud from 38400 to 115200.<br>
-Moteino 2: Serial2LoRa.
+Moteino 2: **Serial2LoRa**.
 Serial to LoRa.
 I used the rf95_client example in the RadioHead Examples folder and changed the outbound "Hello World" in the example to the serial input.<br>
-Moteino 3: RF95LoRa2Pi.
+Moteino 3: **RF95LoRa2Pi**.
 LoRa to Pi gateay.
 I used the RFM69Pi firmware sketch again, but replaced the JeeLib radio library with the RH library.<br>

 ![relay1](https://user-images.githubusercontent.com/17953028/212793158-fc3318d3-2eb6-4ba3-a39c-a1e01b48fa8c.jpg)
 ![base](https://user-images.githubusercontent.com/17953028/212793296-70c13b17-f72c-4c54-92ad-d03a4d824250.jpg)